Franmil Reyes Player Props: Royals vs. Braves

 Franmil Reyes At The Plate

-- Reyes is hitting .188 with two home runs and three walks.
+- Reyes has two home runs and three walks while hitting .188.

-- In four of 11 games this season (36.4%), Reyes has reached base safely via hit, and that includes multiple hits twice.
+- In four of 11 games this year (36.4%), Reyes has reached base via hit, and that includes multiple hits twice.

-- In 11 games played this year, he has homered in two of them.
+- He has gone deep in two of 11 games played this season, and in 5.7% of his plate appearances.

 - He has scored at least one run three times this season (27.3%), including one multi-run game.